 After the initial detox period, addiction treatment may take one or more of several forms, which may include 10:

 - Residential rehabilitation where the person will live in the center, receive treatment, and focus on recovery.

 - Recovery housing that provides a supervised setting for people in recovery before they transition back to their home environment.

 Currently, there are no medications that are specifically approved to manage Desoxyn withdrawal or to aid in recovery; however, in some cases, antidepressants may assist in reducing some of the psychological symptoms of withdrawal 9.
-Without medications, therapy and other types of treatment will largely focus on behavioral strategies like 9,10,11:
+Without medications, forms of therapy and other types of treatment will largely focus on behavioral strategies like 9,10,11:

 - Relationship counseling to repair healthy relationships.

 - Social skills training to build effective communication.

 - Self-help groups to expand appropriate support in recovery.